cyclr/docs/pages/v2/05-application-connectors/information/openapply-information.md

 | Search Students By Student Slug | [students].custom_fields.<em>FieldName</em> | [students].custom_fields.eyeColour |
 | Search Students By Tag          | [students].custom_fields.<em>FieldName</em> | [students].custom_fields.eyeColour |

-The following is a guide for adding custom fields to a method: [adding custom fields](https://docs.cyclr.com/adding-custom-fields).
+For more information, see the Cyclr documentation on how to [add custom fields to a method](https://docs.cyclr.com/adding-custom-fields).

 </section>